6. BLADDER STONES

 6.4.5.
 Special situations

 Patients with a neurogenic bladder secondary to spinal cord injury or myelomeningocele are at increased risk of forming bladder stones.
-Within eight to ten years, 15-36% of patients with spinal cord injury will develop a bladder stone [692-694].
+Within eight to ten years, 15-36% of patients with spinal cord injury will develop a bladder stone [795-797].
+According to a systematic review, the prevalence of stone formation depends on the level of the spinal cord injury with 19-39% and 36-67% of respectively motor-incomplete and motor-complete spinal cord injury patients developing bladder stones over time .
 The absolute annual risk of stone formation in spinal cord injury patients with an indwelling catheter is 4% compared with 0.2% for those voiding with clean intermittent self-catheterisation (CISC) .

-Daily, or three-times-weekly bladder irrigations reduce the incidence of bladder stones following bladder augmentation or continent urinary diversion [436,740].
-A randomised study found that daily bladder irrigation with 240 mL of saline reduced stone recurrences (p= < 0.0002, p= 0.0152) and symptomatic UTIs (p < 0.0001,
+Daily, or three-times-weekly bladder irrigations reduce the incidence of bladder stones following bladder augmentation or continent urinary diversion [472,805].
+A randomised study found that daily bladder irrigation with 240 mL of saline reduced stone recurrences (p< 0.0002, p=0.0152) and symptomatic UTIs (p < 0.0001,

 p < 0.0001) compared to 60mL or 120mL .
 The frequency of bladder irrigations required is unclear.